boazsegev/iodine/README.md

 * I'm really not good at writing automated tests and benchmarks, any help would be appreciated.
 I keep testing manually and that's less then ideal (and it's mistake prone).

-* If we can write a Java wrapper for [the `facil.io` C framework](https://github.com/boazsegev/facil.io), it would be nice... but it could be as big a project as the whole gem, as a lot of minor details are implemented within the bridge between these two languages.

 * PRs or issues related to [the `facil.io` C framework](https://github.com/boazsegev/facil.io) should be placed in [the `facil.io` repository](https://github.com/boazsegev/facil.io).

 * Bug reports and pull requests are welcome on GitHub at https://github.com/boazsegev/iodine.

+* If we can write a Java wrapper for [the `facil.io` C framework](https://github.com/boazsegev/facil.io), it would be nice... but it could be as big a project as the whole gem, as a lot of minor details are implemented within the bridge between these two languages.

 * If you love the project or thought the code was nice, maybe helped you in your own project, drop me a line.
 I'd love to know.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

----

-## "I'm also writing a Ruby extension in C"

-Really?!
-That's great!

-We could all use some more documentation around the subject and having an eco-system for extension tidbits would be nice.

-Here's a few things you can use from this project and they seem to be handy to have (and easy to port):

-* Iodine is using a [Registry](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-registry.h) to keep dynamic Ruby objects that are owned by C-land from being collected by the garbage collector in Ruby-land...

-    Some people use global Ruby arrays, adding and removing Ruby objects to the array, but that sounds like a performance hog to me.

-    This one is a simple binary tree with a Ruby GC callback.
-Remember to initialize the Registry (`Registry.init(owner)`) so it's "owned" by some Ruby-land object, this allows it to bridge the two worlds for the GC's mark and sweep.

-    I'm attaching it to one of iodine's library classes, just in-case someone adopts my code and decides the registry should be owned by the global Object class.

-* I was using a POSIX thread pool library ([`defer.h`](https://github.com/boazsegev/facil.io/blob/master/lib/facil/core/defer.c)) until I realized how many issues Ruby has with non-Ruby threads...
-So now there's a Ruby-thread patch for this library at ([`rb-defer.c`](https://github.com/boazsegev/iodine/blob/master/ext/iodine/rb-defer.c)).

-    Notice that all the new threads are free from the GVL - this allows true concurrency... but, you can't make Ruby API calls in that state.

-    To perform Ruby API calls you need to re-enter the global lock (GVL), albeit temporarily, using `rb_thread_call_with_gvl` and `rv_protect` (gotta watch out from Ruby `longjmp` exceptions).

-* Since I needed to call Ruby methods while multi-threading and running outside the GVL, I wrote [`RubyCaller`](https://github.com/boazsegev/iodine/blob/0.2.0/ext/core/rb-call.h) which let's me call an object's method and wraps all the `rb_thread_call_with_gvl` and `rb_protect` details in a secret hidden place I never have to see again.
-It also keeps track of the thread's state, so if we're already within the GVL, we won't enter it "twice" (which could crash Ruby sporadically).

-These are nice code snippets that can be easily used in other extensions.
-They're easy enough to write, I guess, but I already did the legwork, so enjoy.